All Products

 Bug fixes

 • Fixed an issue where the dual-write protection feature incorrectly identified the primary node, making the proxy endpoint unavailable.
-Added an error code for the dual-write protection feature.
-When this feature is triggered, the client receives a corresponding error.
+An error code is now returned to the client when this feature is triggered.

 • Fixed an issue where proxy endpoint authentication failed if the account host was in CIDR format.